Raedin24/School/DCIT 312 Information Security Management/Module 1.md

 	2. Enterprise system - Inherits same rules
 	3. Management system - Inherits same rules

+# 2. Information Security Standards and Specification
+## 2.1 Information Security Standards and Specification
+### Significance of Information Security Standards

 # 3. Common Network Devices
 - Network devices are the basic components of a network.
 They need to be deployed and configured when constructing a network to meet connection or security requirements
 ## 3.1 Basic Network Devices